 If you like 'Hanukkah, O Hanukkah' try 'The Latke Who Couldn't Stop Screaming' by Lemony Snicket

-Holiday songs are dominated by Christmas carols.
+dominated by Christmas carols.
 If all that relentless Christmas makes you feel like screaming, read The Latke Who Couldn't Stop Screaming: a Christmas Story.
 It's a clever ode to holiday confusion, written with Lemony Snicket's wry humor.
 This book is perfect for people who enjoy Christmas, Hanukkah, or anything in between.
+Click here to buy.

 If you like 'All I Want for Christmas Is You' try 'Pride and Prejudice and Mistletoe' by Melissa De La Cruz

 Melissa de La Cruz's Christmas romance didn't come out in the 90's, but it does have the same basic theme as Mariah Carey's inescapable Christmas hit: the presents don't matter.
 It's not about what you have, it's about who you're with.
 As the title indicates, this is a gender-swapped

 Pride and Prejudice retelling that will warm you up faster than a cup of hot cocoa.
 Click here to buy.

 If you like 'Silver Bells,' try 'Moonlight Over Manhattan' by Sarah Morgan

 "Silver Bells" is the go-to holiday song for city dwellers everywhere.
 Not everyone gets to have sleigh rides through the snow—some of us are stuck on the subway.

 Moonlight over Manhattan is an enchanting holiday romance for city slickers, about a shy dog walker and her gruff-yet-handsome dog walking client.

 If you like 'Grandma Got Run Over by a Reindeer' try 'The Stupidest Angel' by Christopher Moore